Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 58% do not use Reserved Instances or Savings Plans.

-It's like buying single tickets every day when you need an annual pass.
+That is like buying single-day tickets every day even though you need an annual pass.
 AWS and Azure offer 30-60% discounts for commitments.
 Most pay full on-demand prices.

 The Real Problem